 [HAMBURG] — Okay, this was my favorite part of going to Hamburg.
 Miniatur Wunderland.
 Hamburg is a great city, but it’s worth a trip here just to see this awesome, quirky museum.
 An entire world done in miniature: trains, cars, airports, stadiums.
 But this is way, way cooler than just a big model railroad.
 Dozens of complete themed dioramas spread out over multiple floors of an old warehouse.
 This is so much fun.
 Think: a model railroad on steroids.
 Sure there are lots of “miniature” places around the world, but this one is different and the best I’ve seen.
 Of course there are hundreds of model trains spread out all through the place, but not just trains; moving cars, people, ships, boats and airplanes.
 But what makes

-[BERLIN] — It’d been a looong time since I was last in Berlin.
-So long ago, it’s scary.
+[BERLIN] — The first time I was last in Berlin it was so long ago, it’s scary.
 Back when I was in college in Rome, when the Wall was around.
 When Checkpoint Charlie was a real checkpoint.
 The city just seemed to be numb then, both sides.
 Mostly old people on the streets, not many.
-Can’t remember anyone young.
-Everything seemed grey and colorless.
+Can’t remember anyone young people.
+Everything seemed grey and colorless, broken.
 Eerie.
-You could roll a down the main strassens and not hit a soul.
+You could roll a bowling ball down the main strassens and not hit a soul.
 The only shops around seemed to sell Bavarian beer mugs and cuckoo clocks, not sneakers.
 Stating the obvious, today is so much more different.
 Alive.
 So many kids and cute moms with strollers, everywhere, Third Wave coffee shops and colors in faces now.
-Everyone smiling.
-Streets bustling.
-Sharp
+Everyone

 [BERLIN] — I’d been working like crazy for the last several months of last year and was itchin’ to go somewhere, like rightnow, over the American Thanksgiving holiday, a perfect time to slip away.
 Found a cheap flight on Lufthansa five days before leaving and scrambled to find a hotel.
 I hadn’t had much time to investigate where to stay and scouring Tablet Hotels nearly everything was completely booked by smarter, more forward-thinking people.
 I’d been seeing great posts from my Instagram peeps about a cool boutique hotel called Das Stue — it claims to be Berlin’s first boutique hotel.
 At first, there were no avails.
 But then I checked back again and rooms had suddenly opened up.
 I booked it on the spot, no time to think.